woliveiras/Klon/README.md

 - ask whether to reset and prepare the destination disk (this will erase all data on it),
 - ask whether to use only the first two partitions (boot and root) or the whole disk,
 - ask how to prepare the partition table (clone existing layout or new layout),
-- show a detailed clone plan and the execution steps (plan-only).
+- show a detailed clone plan and the execution steps,
+- then ask if you want to actually run that plan.

+If you answer “no” at the final confirmation, nothing is written to the destination disk.

-2) Direct mode (no questions, but still plan-only):
+2) Direct mode (fewer questions, still shows plan and asks to confirm):

 ```bash
 sudo klon sda